German written and oral communication skills at an advanced level.

 - Paper Structure

-- Classes are conducted in German and are based on two text book units, complemented by a novel and online materials.
+- Classes are conducted in German and are based on the textbook and online materials.

 - Teaching Arrangements